rohnshrma/jeet-web-dev/css sessions/css_positions.md

 # CSS Positioning Basics

-This guide explains every CSS `position` value with beginner-friendly language and tiny demo snippets.
-Each section provides the HTML to place on the page and a matching CSS snippet you can paste into a stylesheet or `<style>` tag.
+Short notes for each CSS `position` type with tiny HTML + CSS blocks you can copy into any practice file.

 ---

 ## 1. `static` (default)
-Static is the browser’s normal document flow.
-Elements appear one after another and ignore top/left offsets.
+Static is the normal page flow.
+Items sit one after another and ignore top/left values.

 **HTML**
 ```html